-The Final State Examination (hereinafter referred to as FSE) is carried out in the form of a general discussion according to the specified topics, published on the LSFDA website − see Final State Examination, Metal and Jewellery Design.
+The Final State Examination (hereinafter referred to as FSE) is carried out in the form of a general discussion according to the specified topics, published on the LSFDA website − see Final State Examination.

 Parts of the Final State Examination:

 1. Defense of the practical and theoretical parts of the thesis, which was submitted in advance

 2. Exam in the theory and history of the field (specialization)